drbitboy/misc-images/README.md

 - The ```logdump``` command for this demo, used by the ```peek``` verb of ```resuctrl```, has been hijacked by a bash script in ~/bin/
   - which script is a wrapper for ```tail -n 10 /opt/MagAOX/sys/$3/outputs```
     - see comment above regarding STDOUT and STDERR
+    - The third argument, $3, to the logdump command is the "INDI driver" device name, from the first column of ```/opt/MagAOX/config/proclist_${MAGAOX_ROLE).txt
-    - $3 is the third argument to logdump; $1 and $2 are -n and 1, and are ignored
+    - Arguments $1 and $2 are -n and 1, and are ignored

 ## Startup